dmbarbour/wikilon/docs/AwelonLang.md

 ## Compilation

-Direct interpretation of Awelon code can be reasonably efficient, using threaded interpreters.

-But to make it faster we can potentially rewrite code to an intermediate language that uses an auxiliary data/return stack, call-return operations, location labels and jumps for tail-call optimized loops and so on.
-Even better, we can feasibly target a simple "register machine" model to eliminate data plumbing from the stack and avoid bindings on the heap if they're used statically, instead tracking a compile-time stack of logical register-objects.

-Of course, when compiling a register machine, you might need to keep an extra code map back from the program pointer to the logical register objects so we can serialize code.
-But that isn't a new idea.
+Direct interpretation of Awelon code can be reasonably efficient.
+But for optimal performance, we'll need to compile Awelon to an intermediate language that uses an auxiliary call/return stack and registers for local dataflow.
+Additionally, static fixpoint loops could be compiled into the more conventional labeled jumps.
+Every accelerator can become a primitive operator for a compiled intermediate language.

 ## Error Reporting